The initial segment condition for $\kappa^+$-supercompactness: Fine structure from iterability

-\begin{clm} $\ph$ is $(\om_1+1)$-iterable (under the conditions mentioned above).
-In fact, there is an $(\om_1+1)$-iteration strategy $\Gamma$ for $\ph$ such that trees $\Uu$ on $\ph$ via $\Gamma$ lift to trees $\Uu^*$ on $M$ via $\Sigma$ in a manner similar to that done in the proof of Lemma \ref{lem:rho^M_D=0_implies_Dodd-absent-solid_and_universal}. \end{clm} \begin{proof}[Proof sketch] Follow a similar procedure to that from Lemma \ref{lem:rho^M_D=0_implies_Dodd-absent-solid_and_universal}, although slightly simplified, as we have $\pi:W\to M$ instead of the map $\pi:U\to U'$ from there, so we can more directly reduce to trees on $M$.
+We now establish the iterability of $\ph$ and closeness of extenders: \begin{clmthree} $\ph$ is $(\om_1+1)$-iterable (under the conditions mentioned above).
+In fact, there is an $(\om_1+1)$-iteration strategy $\Gamma$ for $\ph$ such that trees $\Uu$ on $\ph$ via $\Gamma$ lift to trees $\Uu^*$ on $M$ via $\Sigma$ in a manner similar to that done in the proof of Theorem \ref{tm:rho^M_D=0_implies_Dodd-absent-solid_and_universal}. \end{clmthree} \begin{proof}[Proof sketch] Follow a similar procedure to that from Theorem \ref{tm:rho^M_D=0_implies_Dodd-absent-solid_and_universal}, although slightly simplified, as we have $\pi:W\to M$ instead of the map $\pi:U\to U'$ from there, so we can more directly reduce to trees on $M$.
 Also, $\pi\rest\eta=\id$ here, which further simplifies things.
 (In the former proof it was possible that $\eta=\kappa^{+M}$ and $\crit(\pi)=\kappa$.
 In the current proof, the analogue of thar arises when taking a hull corresponding to ``stretched-solidity''.
 But we are not presently considering that hull; instead, we would be presently dealing with $\eta=\min(p_{n+1}^M)$, and so $\pi\rest\eta=\id$.)
 We leave the remaining details to the reader. \end{proof}